peterkuria/EcommerceReact360VRTour/READme.md

 This is a Virtual Reality experience created using the opensource Facebook's React360 library that makes use of [threejs](https://threejs.org).

-In this awesome experience, I am going to create an amazing 360 and VR experience for the Facebook Developers community and showcase the power of using Javascript to create VR experiences for Web and cross-platform devices augment the current virtual reality experiences of others such as [unity3d](https://unity.com), [Vive](https://www.vive.com/eu/product/vive-pro/), Samsung Oculus and many others.
+In this awesome experience, I am going to create an amazing 360 and VR experience for the Facebook Developers Nairobi community and showcase the power of using Javascript to create VR experiences for Web and cross-platform devices augment the current virtual reality experiences of others such as [unity3d](https://unity.com), [Vive](https://www.vive.com/eu/product/vive-pro/), Samsung Oculus and many others.

 I will be adding a backend api to act as a data store.
 This repo will be continuously be updated and new technologies introduced with time, such as, Dockerising our app to leverage the power micro-services and managing and scaling our apps with Kubernetes.
 We will eventually deploy and run this app on one of the popular cloud providers such as AWS, Azure of Google Cloud.